 - Keep a close eye: Incidents can happen in a matter of seconds, never leave your child in a body of water, even if it is the bathtub alone for any reason.
 Children should always wear flotation devices on boats, or when they are learning to swim.

 - Drugs and Alcohol: Parents of teenagers should ensure their children know and understand the danger involved in swimming under the influence of alcohol or drugs.

 There is Hope

-Today, a toddler from Colorado is alive because of Frankie Delgado’s story.
-Last week, Gio, a 2 year old from Colorado demonstrated symptoms of dry drowning and his father, Garon Vega rushed him to an emergency room.
+A toddler from Colorado is alive today because of Frankie Delgado’s story.
+Gio, a 2 year old from Colorado demonstrated symptoms of dry drowning and his father, Garon Vega rushed him to an emergency room.
 Vega had heard about Frankie’s dry drowning tragedy and was able to recognize similar symptoms after a visit to a community pool.

 “The X-rays did show that he had a significant amount of water in his lungs, and that it was a good thing that we brought him in because if we hadn’t have, he wouldn’t have made it through the night,” said Vega. – Source: Fox6Now.
 Today, Vega thanks the parents of Frankie Delgado for creating awareness as their story saved his son’s life.

 At Altus Emergency Centers, we are strong advocates of education and prevention, but, we also understand that there will be accidents that are unavoidable, and that is the reason our expertly trained staff is available 24/7.